IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ScrubMigrationData
 +++++++++++++++++++

-Allow for migration of non-conformant data (especially dates) from DVN 3.x to Dataverse software version 4.
+Allow for migration of non-conformant data (especially dates) from DVN 3.x to Dataverse Software version 4.

 :MinutesUntilConfirmEmailTokenExpires
 +++++++++++++++++++++++++++++++++++++